Header image

 • An upward trend line indicates that children are doing worse than before, and that the subscale is contributing to an increase in the vulnerability rate.

-Explore within Area Module
+Module: Explore within Area

 This module highlights the data of sub-regions “within” a boundary type selected.
 For example, when viewing a specific school district’s data, the “Explore within Area” module will display data of the neighbourhoods within the school district.